hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

 ### Eye Visualization

 :::note
-This construction line is being added in 0.9.
+This construction line has been added in 0.9.
 :::

 In eye visualization, you will select a blendshape that moves the eyelashes.
 This blendshape is used for the next step